Skip to main content

 • Anticonvulsants

 If you are unsure about a drug, a physician, pharmacist, or other healthcare provider can help you identify it.
 If you are taking two or more prescription medications, keep a list of all these medications on hand.
-Be ready to consult that list when talking to a healthcare professional.
+Be ready to consult that list when discussing your treatment plan with a healthcare professional.